Final Action on $2T COVID-19 Relief Package

 Tax measures to assist small businesses:

-- A refundable payroll tax credit for 50 percent of wages paid during the COVID-19 crisis, available to employers whose operations were fully or partially-suspended or who suffered a 50% decline in gross receipts compared to the same quarter in the prior year
+- Credit is available to employers whose operations were fully or partially-suspended or who suffered a 50% decline in gross receipts compared to the same quarter in the prior year.

 - Ability to defer the employer portion of Social Security taxes, with repayment over a two-year period